ezlikespie/Nextech-Summer/README.md

 Run a web server with the root directory as "data-collection".
 On Windows, this can be done by launching Internet Information Services (ISS) Manager.
 Alternatively, any other http server works.

+index.html should act as the home page if your web server does not set it as such automatically.